Code-Institute-Submissions/Aussie-adventures-MS2/README.md

  **Imagery**

-I used impressive and interesting use of imagery in the hero image for each page.Imagery used for intuitive explanation of information and showing inviting scenery.
+I used impressive and interesting use of imagery in the hero images for each page.Imagery used for intuitive explanation of information and showing inviting scenery.

 ## Features

 ### Existing features
 +  The project consists of 3 different pages "Home", "Activities",and "Contact" which can be accessed clicking on the nav links.
 All features are responsive on all device sizes.
-+  The navigation links is on top of the page and fixed.
++  The navigation links are on top of the page.
 The menu items are easy to understand.
 + The brand name "Aussie Adventures" appears on every page.
 Acts as a navigation link back to the user's home page.
-+ Each page features a responsive navigation with conventional placing of brand name on top left for large screens and top center for phones and ipad.
++ Each page features responsive navigation with the conventional placing of the brand name on the top left for large screens and top center for phones and ipad.
 + Each section details relevant information required to convince users to choose Australia for next holiday.
 The full navigation menu shrinks down to a small menu with a hamburger menu on smaller devices - phones and ipad.
 The navigation links and brand name slide on the screen when the user clicks on hamburger menu and hamburger closes in X.
-+ In the "Home" page the user receives some details about Aussie Adventures team, general info about Australia and some reasons to visit this country.
++ In the "Home" page the user receives some details about thhe Aussie Adventures team, general info about Australia and some reasons to visit this country.
 + The "Activities" link will take the user to a google map above of it he can make interactive selections.The users can find camping, beaches, restaurants, museums, surfing, parks and diving by clicking at the categories.
 + The application also allows the users to get detailed information (name, address, contact number, rating website name and price level) of the chosen establishment by clicking at the marker.The price level of the place (if it's defined) ,is on a scale of 0 to 4.
 Price levels are interpreted as follows:

  * 0: Free
  * 1: Inexpensive
  * 2: Moderate
  * 3: Expensive
  * 4: Very Expensive

-+  The website gives the users general information  about Australia by clicking the "find out more button on cards"....
++ The website gives the users general information  about Australia by clicking the "find out more" buttons on cards from Learn about Australia section.
 + The menu at the top of the page and footer are consistent in design and responsiveness.
-+ The "Contact" link leads to a FAQ section that gives the users general information of travelling in Australia by clicking on each question and.... above a contact form.
++ The "Contact page" link leads to a FAQ section that gives the users general information of travelling in Australia by clicking on each question.
 + Every page contains a footer image of Sydney city outline skyline with the social icons.Fixed footer allows the user quick accessibility to social media links

-The map will also show the Users current location once they allow it.
++ The map will also show the Users current location once they allow it.

-1.Home page:
-+ info about Aussie Adventures team
-+ reasons to travel in Asutralia
-+ general info about Australia
-+ gallery of australian places

-1.Activities page:
-+ cards with activities and places options
-+a  interactive google map
-+ a pull-out taking-notes app to save the details of places to visit or activities to do which can be placed into a list .
++ The website contains a pull-out taking-notes app for the user to save the places or things to do chosen from the map.

-4.Contact page:
-+ Faq section
-+ contact details - the contact details
-+ contact - form with submit form allows users contact the team, by having them fill out the contact form (the modal opens and gives a feedback to users and the message sends via SendEmail Js
++ Scroll to top button on each page
++ Gallery with a filter on categories of images.
 + The contact form includes four input fields name, email address, message input field.
 Using the emailJS SDK the user can send the message by clicking the “send message” button at the bottom of the form.
++ Animations icons with Css
++ Animated elements with Scroll reveal